-- Numerous agencies adopted the 1981 and 1986 model rules, including the Federal Trade - 17 Commission, the Consumer Financial Protection Bureau, the Securities and Exchange - 18 Commission, and the National Labor Relations Board.7

-In light of the amendments to EAJA made since 1986,8 as well evolving adjudicative practices since that time, the Conference's Chairman decided to review and, as necessary, revise the 1986 model rules, just as it recently did in the case of the Model Adjudication Rules, which govern agency adjudication procedures generally.9 Rather than simply revise the rules itself the Chairman decided to put the rules before the membership of the Conference-first through an ad hoc committee of all interested members-for review so as to assure consideration of as broad a range of views as possible.
-The Conference considered, among other things, EAJA rules that agencies have issued since the promulgation of the 1986 model rules.
-Where appropriate, the Conference updated the model rules to reflect evolving practice and the latest EAJA amendments and made additional revisions to promote greater consistency and clarity.
-The Conference's revised model rules appear in the appendix to this Recommendation.
+15 U.S.C. § 504section 504 of Title V of the United States Code to consult with the Chairman.
+5 In 16 1986, the Chairman revised the 1981 model rules following the amendment and reauthorization 17 of EAJA.
+6 Numerous agencies adopted the 1981 and 1986 model rules, including the Federal 18 Trade Commission, the Consumer Financial Protection Bureau, the Securities and Exchange 19 Commission, and the National Labor Relations Board.
+7 20 In light of the amendments to EAJA made since 1986,8 as well evolving adjudicative 21 practices since that time, the Conference's Chairman decided to review and, as necessary, revise 22 the 1986 model rules, just as helf recently did in the case of the Model Adjudication Rules, which 23 govern agency adjudication procedures generally.9 Rather than simply revise the rules 24 himself, itself the Chairman decided to put the rules before the membership of the Conference- 25 first through an ad hoc committee of all interested members-for review so as to assure 26 consideration of as broad a range of views as possible.
+The Conference considered, among other facilitate consultation between agencies and the Chairman of the Conference as required by 5 things, EAJA rules that agencies have issued since the promulgation of the 1986 model rules.